7aitsev/simon/README.md

 ## Contributing

-Feel free to open an issue with any question or problems related to the project.
-Any ideas or pull request would be welcomed.
+Feel free to open an issue with any questions or problems related to the project.
+Any ideas or pull requests would be welcomed.